Late bloomer: Association football

 Didier Drogba did not sign a professional contract with a club until the age of 21.
 It was not until the age of 26, when he joined Chelsea, that he showed his real talent as a world-class player.
 Drogba scored the equaliser, and then the winning penalty, in the 2012 UEFA Champions League final at the age of 34.

+Jamie Vardy was twenty-five years old when he made his English Football League debut.
+He has since made over four-hundred football league appearances for Leicester City, was part of their 2015/16 Premier League winning side, won the Premier League Golden Boot and has made 26 appearances for the England national football team.